-Our team at Bottleneck Virtual Assistants has enjoyed Zoom for different activities such as one-on-one video calls and Facebook Live events.
-It is a multifunctional software that you can use to communicate with your virtual assistants and business community.
+Our team at Bottleneck Distant Assistants has enjoyed Zoom for different activities such as one-on-one video calls and Facebook Live events.
+It is a multifunctional software that you can use to communicate with your distant assistants and business community.
 Have you explored the different ways to use Zoom?

 In this article, we discuss: